JoshuaDickerson/gmailRSA/README.md

 gmailRSA
 ========

-A chrome extension for RSA encryptions of form elements on the fly.
+A chrome extension for the RSA encryption of form elements on the fly.